-Being a moderately public figure working a public service job while grappling with minor, but bothersome, anxiety problems, I feel the need to make a few clarifying statements about the content posted to this website.
+Being a moderately public figure working a public service job, I feel the need to make a few clarifying statements about the content posted to this website.

 First drafts are rough and indie publishing is… hard.There will be continuity errors in my drafts.
 If you pay to get access to them, you’re paying for the access not for perfection on the first try.
 Even final novels will likely have typos until I can afford to pay a good editor.
 I’d love to have my mistakes pointed out in the comments or by beta readers, but please don’t be a jerk about it.